-The County also created plans for locating pollution prevention signage targeting dumpsters located at multi-family housing developments and businesses throughout Thurston County.
+The County also created plans for locating pollution prevention signage targeting dumpsters at multi-family housing developments and businesses throughout Thurston County.
 The sign went through final review and testing in the late part of 2021 and printing in 2022.
-Planning for signage placement at specific businesses and multi-family housing complexes occurs in collaboration with Thurston County Solid Waste.
+Planning for signage placement at specific businesses and multi-family housing complexes occurs as problems are identified in collaboration with Thurston County Solid Waste.